Russia

 ‘More than half our squad were executed’: Inside Russia’s rotten army

 The Russians are on the warpath – and Europe is Vladimir Putin’s next target.
 That was British Prime Minister Keir Starmer’s alarming claim at the Munich Security Conference in February.
-Britons “must be ready to fight, to do whatever it takes to protect our people, our values, and our way of life,” Starmer warned.
+Britons "must be ready to fight, to do whatever it takes to protect our people, our values, and our way of life," Starmer warned.
 Britain and Germany’s top military commanders delivered the same message in a recent article.
-Russia’s military posture “has shifted decisively westward,” wrote Air Chief Marshal Sir Richard Knighton and General Carsten Breuer.
-Soon the Kremlin “may be emboldened to extend its aggression beyond Ukraine.”
+Russia’s military posture "has shifted decisively westward," wrote Air Chief Marshal Sir Richard Knighton and General Carsten Breuer.
+Soon the Kremlin "may be emboldened to extend its aggression beyond Ukraine."
 Really?
-According to much western coverage in mainstream and social media, the
+According to much western coverage in mainstream and social media, the Russian army is crumbling, corrupt and inept.

 How Silicon Valley is calling the shots on the battlefields of Ukraine

 Sometime in the late morning of February 4, somebody at SpaceX headquarters pressed a computer key.
 A command line was beamed to Starlink’s 9,600 satellites in low Earth orbit.
 Their onboard processors, circling 550 kilometers above the Earth, instantly obeyed the command and fractionally changed their operational settings.
 Back down on the frozen ground, in the trenches, bunkers and ruined cities of Russian-occupied Ukraine, hundreds of Starlink terminals lost internet connectivity.
 As another freezing night set in, the Russian army’s drones and tactical comms went dark.
-“We are left without communication!” complained a frontline Russian military officer in a video posted on the Telegram channel “Voenkory Russian Spring.”
-“Virtually on
+“We are left without communication!” complained a frontline Russian military officer in a video posted on the Telegram channel “Voenkory Russian Spring.

 No, Zelensky: World War Three hasn’t started

 Ukrainian President Volodymyr Zelensky says that World War Three has already started.
-Speaking to the BBC on the eve of the fourth anniversary of the Russian invasion, it’s understandable why he would want to take this line, but he’s wrong.
-What is striking about Putin is the lack of a messianic ideology On an emotional level, Zelensky has seen millions of his citizens flee within and out of his country, its cities and infrastructure shattered and Vladimir Putin’s propagandists denounce him variously as a Nazi apologist, drug addict and western puppet.
+Speaking to the BBC on the eve of the fourth anniversary of the Russian invasion, it’s understandable why he would want to take this line, but he's wrong.
+What is striking about Putin is the lack of a messianic ideology On an emotional level, Zelensky has seen millions of his citizens flee within and out of his country, its cities and infrastructure shattered and Vladimir Putin's propagandists denounce him variously as a Nazi apologist, drug addict and western puppet.
 Of course he will frame this in the most apocalyptic of terms.
-More to the point, Ukraine is now
+More to the point, Ukraine is now dependent on European aid.
+It is European money that keeps the government solvent, and arms the troops.

 ukraine zelensky